BabelCastBabelCast

 Jun 2026 · 5 min read

-It’s tempting to treat live captions and real-time translated voice as one feature wearing two hats.
-They’re not.
-They solve different problems for different people, and the events that feel effortless usually offer both at the same time.
+It's tempting to treat live captions and real-time translated voice as one feature wearing two hats.
+They're not.
+They solve different problems for different people, and the events that feel effortless usually run both at once.

-Captions are text: a running transcript in the listener’s language, appearing a fraction of a second after you speak.
+Captions are text: a running transcript in the listener's language, a beat behind the speaker.
 Real-time voice is audio: a natural-sounding translation streamed into their headphones while you keep talking.
 Same source, very different experience.

 When captions win